 Platforms: Windows, Switch

-Yet another title from New Blood Interactive, Amid Evil is a retro FPS in the same vein as games like Unreal Tournament, Doom, Quake, and Heretic.
+Another game from New Blood Interactive, Amid Evil is an old-fashioned first-person shooter similar to titles such as Unreal Tournament, Doom, Quake, and Heretic.

 In it, you take on the role of The Champion, a skilled warrior chosen by the gods to wield a holy battle-ax and use it to defeat bad guys across multiple realms.

 This ax can do a ton of cool things such as fire elemental projectiles, cast spells, and even deliver a nice blow to enemies’ heads.

 Like many of the other games highlighted, Amid Evil relies on fast reflexes and near-constant movement to stay alive amidst a barrage of enemy projectiles.

 Platforms: Windows, PS4, Xbox One, Switch, Linux

 Ion Fury stands out as the first project in over a decade to be developed entirely using the Build engine, originally used to create classics like Duke Nukem 3D.